alex-toy/darties/README.md

 - We will extract some information about the cities from the following url : https://fr.wikipedia.org/wiki/Liste_des_communes_de_France_les_plus_peuplées

+- We will find a mapping between regions previous names and new names at the following urls : https://www.axl.cefan.ulaval.ca/europe/france_departements.htm and https://www.regions-et-departements.fr/regions-francaises

 ## 3. Database schema design and ETL pipeline

 In this project, the initial data is first cleaned and then pushed to a AWS S3 bucket before processing.
 Following is the structure of the data you will find in the S3 bucket.